 - Building structural work

 - Electrical work

 - Speciality contractors

 How Do I Get a New Mexico Contractor License Bond?

 You can easily start the process of obtaining a New Mexico contractor license bond by submitting a brief online application.
 Here, you must provide details about your contractor license, your business, and your finances.
 After reviewing the application, the surety company provides a quote for your bond premium.

 What Does a New Mexico Contractor License Bond Cost?

 A New Mexico contractor license bond of $10,000 is required for licensing in the state, but contractors are not responsible for paying the full bond amount.
-The surety company providing the bond charges a small percentage of the bond total, typically between 1 and 10% of the bond.
+The surety company providing the bond charges a small percentage of the bond total, which is typically between 1 and 10 percent of the bond.